LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

 * The five /nameplate commands listed below

 #### Enabling Disabling Nameplate Options
+The Zeal Nameplate options tab is the primary interface, but the redundant commands below are available:
-* The `/nameplatecolors` command - Toggles Nameplate Colors for Players on and off
+* `/nameplate colors` - Toggles Nameplate Colors for Players on and off
-* The `/nameplateconcolors` command - Toggles Nameplate Con Colors for NPCs on and off
+* `/nameplate concolors` - Toggles Nameplate Con Colors for NPCs on and off
-* The `/nameplatehideself` command - Toggles Player Nameplate on and off
+* `/nameplate hideself` - Toggles Player Nameplate on and off
-* The `/nameplatex` command - Toggles Player Nameplate as X on and off
+* `/nameplate x` - Toggles Player Nameplate as X on and off
-* The `/nameplatehideraidpets` command - Toggles NPC Raid Pets Nameplate on and off
+* `/nameplate hideraidpets` - Toggles Raid member Pets Nameplate on and off
+* `/nameplate showpetownername` - Toggles Players Pet Owner on Nameplate on and off
-* The `/nameplatecharselect` command - Toggles Nameplate Choices Shown at Character Selection Screen on and off
+* `/nameplate charselect` - Toggles Nameplate Choices Shown at Character Selection Screen on and off
-* The `/nameplatetargetcolor` command - Toggles Target Nameplate Color on and off
+* `/nameplate targetcolor` - Toggles Target Nameplate Color on and off
+* `/nameplate targetblink` - Toggles blinking of target nameplate on and off (rate controlled by targetring slider)
+* `/nameplate attackonly` - Limits blinking of target nameplate to only when auto-attack is on
-* The `/nameplatetargetmarker` command - Toggles Target Nameplate Marker on and off
+* `/nameplate targetmarker` - Toggles Target Nameplate Marker on and off
-* The `/nameplatetargethealth` command - Toggles Target Nameplate Health on and off
+* `/nameplate targethealth` - Toggles Target Nameplate Health on and off
+* `/nameplate inlineguild` - Toggles guild name appearing inline or on a separate line
+* `/nameplate zealfont` - Toggles internal client or custom Zeal fonts
+* `/nameplate dropshadow` - Toggles drop shadowing on Zeal fonts
+* `/nameplate extendedshownames` - Toggles availability of /Shownames 5, /Shownames 6, and /Shownames 7

 #### Changing the Color of Nameplates
 Zeal allows players to change the colors of the Nameplates of Players and NPCs in game.